md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/README.md

 ---

 ## Citation
+If you use this work, please cite the Zenodo preprint:
 @misc{saykat2025zenodo,
   author       = {Hassan, Md Naim}, title        = {Generalizable Ensemble Deep Learning for Skin Lesion Classification: Internal and External Validation on HAM10000 and ISIC 2019},